ndeadly/switch2_controller_research/commands.md

 ### Subcommand 0x04 - Transfer Update Data

-Sends a chunk of update data to the controller.
+Transfers a chunk of update data to the controller.

 USB connections call this subcommand repeatedly to transfer blocks of up to 0x4C bytes until all data is transferred.